 Dealing with thousands of service requests?
-Discover the perks of AI-enabled sentiment analysis (2023)
+Discover the perks of AI-enabled customer sentiment analysis

 Any business that deals with large volumes of customer communications needs to have a means of both categorizing the data and understanding the emotional sentiment of it.
 In this piece, we’re going to explain what customer sentiment analysis is, why it’s important and how EnateAI automatically performs sentiment analysis for operations teams, saving valuable time and money.